readytensor/rt-agentic-ai-cert-week9/lessons/wk9-l6/wk9-l6-giskard.md

 With Giskard, AI teams collaborate more effectively to verify model safety, validity, and fairness under evolving conditions.

+---

 --DIVIDER--

 # Getting started with Giskard

+Let’s walk through how to apply Giskard in practice.

-You wrap your conversational LLM model as a Giskard `Model` by defining a prediction function, create a dataset of test queries, then run built-in scan functions to detect issues like hallucinations, prompt injections, or bias.
-You can visualize results right away or integrate scans into CI/CD for continuous safety checks.
+You’ll learn how to wrap your LLM pipeline in a testable interface, define a dataset of queries, and run vulnerability scans that flag issues like hallucinations, prompt injections, bias, and more.
+By the end, you’ll have a working evaluation loop you can integrate into notebooks or CI/CD pipelines.

 # Step-by-Step: Secure Your LLM Agent with Giskard